 Here are some of the major factors that impact the cost of a home remodeling project:

 Geographic location impacts construction costs both structurally and in architectural design because of building style.
-For example, in California, there is seismic activity which dictates structural design as compared to Chicago where roofing systems must be built to withstand snow loads.
+For example, in California, there is seismic activity which dictates structural design as compared to Chicago, where roofing systems must be built to withstand heavy snow loads.
 Architecturally, stucco is less expensive than wood siding and composition shingle roofing is more economical than tile.

 The scope of each project is unique and based on the individual homeowner’s needs and taste.
 Also, building a room addition on a concrete slab is more economical than on a raised wood floor, just like a single-story addition is less costly than a second-story addition.
 Production and tract homes versus custom homes differ in cost because of building type and caliber of materials.

 Besides structural, finishes and fixtures are the largest contributor to cost.
 Line items like plumbing fixtures, appliances, flooring, hard surfaces (stone, granite etc.), cabinetry, and carpentry impact costs dramatically.
 Below are a few steps that homeowners can take to help determine finish and fixture costs up front.